-What You Need to Know about Getting an International Driving Permit
+What You Need to Know: How to Get an International Driver's License

 As an expat, you will need to get around and public transportation may not be accessible.
 You may need to drive in your foreign country and be a licensed driver.
 As every country’s laws are different, you will need to comply with each country’s unique rules.
 In general, if you are staying somewhere less than a year, you likely won’t need to obtain a driver’s license for that country.